FlorianFrank/petalinux_standalone_setup_guide_zcu102/README.md

     Image Packaging Configuration -> Root Filesystem -> Select Type (EXT4 (SD/eMMC/SATA/USB))
     ```

     - For the device node, select `/dev/mmcblk0p2`, which represents the second partition on the SD card.
-(You may need to insert the SD card and manually create the two partitions, as detailed in Step 10.)
-With this selection all the data created within the petalinux instance is stored on the second SD-card partition.
+(You may need to insert the SD card and manually create the two partitions, as detailed in Step 8.1) With this selection all the data created within the petalinux instance is stored on the second SD-card partition.

 - If you do **not** wish to use a TFTP server, disable the option to *"Copy final images to tftpboot directory"* by pressing `n`.

 ![ROOT_FS](documentation/figures/root_fs_selection.png)

-Finally press Save and Exit.
+Finally save the configiguration and exit the menu.

 ### 6. Configure U-Boot for SD Card Support